thegrumpys/odop/client/docs/Help/terminology.md

 ___

 ## INDEPENDENT VARIABLES &nbsp; (inputs, design parameters)
-The independent variables are the inputs of the design equations.
+The independent variables are the **inputs** of the design equations.
-They are the quantities on the right hand side of the equals sign that can be arbitrarily selected by the designer or search routine.
+They are the quantities on the right hand side of the equals sign that can be arbitrarily selected by the designer or search algorithm.
-Once values are selected for each independent variable, the design is completely determined.
+Once values are selected for all independent variables, the design is completely determined.

+In engineering design optimization, independent variables are the quantities that are changed by the designer in order to optimize the design.
+Dependent variables are the quantities that are affected by the independent variables.
+The goal of optimization is to find the optimal values of the independent variables that result in the best performance of the dependent variables

-For independent variables, a Fix status reduces the computational demand of the numerical search problem.
+For independent variables, a Fixed status reduces the computational demand of the numerical search problem.
 See the [Fix](terminology.html#fix) entry below for more details.